 To successfully add a domain, you’ll have to verify it by adding a verification code to the DNS zone file.
 Zoho will also request you to add MX records and SPF/DKIM records to the DNS zone file.
+You’ll have to do this by logging in to your DNS service provider’s interface.
 Once your domain has been added, click the “Mail Accounts” option that you’ll find under the option “Mail Administration”.

-Zoho Mail lets users create email IDs for users related to the same domain or are working for the same organization.
+Zoho Mail lets users create email IDs for users related to the same domain or for the users who are working for the same organization.
 For example, if you own a business website and have 5 employees, you can create 5 email addresses of the type email@example.com.
 You can chat with these users if they’re online.

 You can set a Super Administrator email ID with the Control Panel and manage the way Zoho handles spam for your account.
 Once you set the email ID, you can log in to your account by using this email ID and the password you’ve set for your Zoho account.